 Your doctor, or their healthcare trust, will often be required to sign a formal agreement with the drug company.

-The MHRA will keep a register of the patients treated with the medicine under the compassionate use programme and record any side-effects reported by the patients or their doctors.
+The MHRA will keep a register of the patients treated with the medicine under the compassionate use programme.
+They will also record any side-effects reported by the patients or their doctors.

 The Early Access to Medicines Scheme (EAMS) is designed to give people with life-threatening or seriously disabling conditions access to medicines (drugs) before the drugs have completed the whole licensing process.